Dashboard and Switches

 Since the plethora of uglier antenna switches do not show up in the parts book, we suspect that they may have been installed by Citroën personnel after the cars were in North America.

 Common antenna switch found on a 1973 USA SM

-Canadian cars we have examined used two of the above headlight switches as follows:
+Canadian cars we have examined had the following headlight switches:

-All of the early Canadian SM's (with Euro headlights) that we have been able to examine had the Euro headlight switch installed, but one reader indicated that his Canadian car was equipped with the early USA headlight switch.
+All of the early Canadian SM's (with Euro headlights) that we have been able to examine had the Euro headlight switch installed, but one reader indicated that his early Canadian car was equipped with the 1971-type USA headlight switch.